ArthurFehr/credit_risk_classification/README.md

 # Credit Risk Classification

-## Task
+## Objective

-The task is to develop a model to predict the credit risk of loans (good or bad) and to derive meaningful insights from the data.
+My main goal here is to build a classification model to predict the credit risk of loans (good or bad) and to derive meaningful insights from the data.

 ## Dataset Description